Dobiasd/articles/from_goto_to_std-transform.md

     return i % 2 == 0;
 });
 ```
-`transform` and `copy_if` show the difference more clearly than the two for loops with the same header and just a differing body.
+`transform` and `copy_if` show the [map](http://en.wikipedia.org/wiki/Map_%28higher-order_function%29) [filter](http://en.wikipedia.org/wiki/Filter_%28higher-order_function%29) difference more clearly than the two for loops with the same header and just a differing body.

 ## Performance
 "But I have to use the hand written for loop for better performance!" - Nope, you do not have to.
-Even if the `std::transform` version looks like much function call overhead, especially with the lambda function, there is none.
-It is all optimized away.
+Even if the `std::transform` version looks like much abstraction induced function call overhead, especially with the lambda function, there is none.
+It is all optimized away by the compiler.

-For 100 million values the different implementations ([source code](https://gist.github.com/Dobiasd/839acc2bc7a1f48a5063) took the following cpu times on my machine:
+For 100 million values the different implementations ([source code](https://gist.github.com/Dobiasd/839acc2bc7a1f48a5063)) took the following cpu times on my machine:
 ```
 goto            - elapsed time: 0.465151s
 while           - elapsed time: 0.464604s